-Strawberries also have good amounts of zinc which are essential for the overall development of your child.
+It also has good amounts of zinc which are essential for the overall development of your child.

 Regulates blood sugar

 Contrary to what many think, strawberries are actually good for people with type 2 diabetes.
-You could cut some strawberries, mix them in lean yoghurt and have like a dessert.
+You could cut some strawberries, mix them in lean yogurt, and have like a dessert.

-Since the carbohydrate content in berries are really less, most berries are good for people with type 2 diabetes.
+Since the carbohydrate content in berries is really less, most berries are good for people with type 2 diabetes.

 Prevents loss of memory